 According to Colorado newspaperman and politician Jerry Koppel, Colorado’s path to statehood started in 1864, in an attempt to get another Republican state to boost Abraham Lincoln’s re-election chances.
 Coloradans rejected the proposed constitution in a plebiscite, however, which pushed the effort into the next Lincoln administration — which, sadly, a month into Lincoln’s new term, became the Andrew Johnson administration.

-High politics: Colorado’s path to statehood was not straight.
-While Colorado was not frustrated so often nor so long as Utah, proposed laws to bring the state into the union were vetoed twice by President Andrew Johnson.
+High politics: Colorado took a tortuous path to statehood.
+While Colorado was not frustrated so often nor so long as it’s nextdoor neighbor, Utah, laws proposed to bring the state into the union were vetoed twice by President Andrew Johnson.
 History from the Andrew Johnson National Historical Site in Greenville, Tennessee:

 1. There was such a small population in the area, Johnson felt Colorado would fare better as a territory without the added taxation of statehood.

 2. Also due to the small population, Colorado would have only one representative to speak for the people in Congress.
 (New York, on the other hand, had thirty-one).

 3. Johnson felt the citizens of Colorado were not prepared for, and not all wanted, statehood.
 Johnson wanted to hold a census or an election there first.
 This would ascertain the number of people in the area, as well as find out what their strongest desire was.

 1. Johnson didn’t agree with the Edmunds Amendment which said that Nebraska and Colorado had to give equal suffrage to blacks and whites as a statehood condition.
 Johnson felt this was unconstitutional because Congress couldn’t regulate a state’s franchise, and the people had not been allowed to vote on it.

 2. After holding a census, Johnson felt the population was still too small for statehood.